 Cross-registration calendar information is available in the Office of the Registrar at the host school.

 You are responsible for meeting the registration deadlines at the host school, and for any late fees if you miss the deadline.
-A copy of the permit must be turned into Mills within one week after the course begins.
+A completed Cross Registration Permit must be turned into the Academic Records Office by the add deadline.

 If you drop your cross-registration course you must adhere to the deadlines of the host school and Mills.